 The Closing Gaps Priority Area focuses on two types of gaps: academic achievement and graduation.
 In particular, it looks at how well schools are contributing to closing statewide achievement gaps in ELA and mathematics achievement and in four-year and six-year high school graduation rates.
-Since this Priority Area focuses on progress made over time, it uses the five most recent consecutive years of data.
+Since this Priority Area focuses on progress made over time, it uses at least three and up to the five most recent consecutive years of data.

-At the foundation of the ELA and math gaps, is a points-based proficiency rate.
-Points-based proficiency is the sum of points earned by a school in the Student Achievement Priority Area of the report card.
-Points-based proficiency rate is based on the performance levels achieved by students who took the state assessment (Forward, DLM, or The ACT plus Writing) and works like this:
+A points-based proficiency rate - also used in the Achievement priority area - is the foundation of the ELA and mathematics gaps calculation.
+Points-based proficiency rate is based on the performance levels achieved by students who took the state assessment (Forward, DLM, ACT Aspire, or ACT with Writing) and works like this: